 Nobody wants to be that intolerable boss

-Everyone knows that micromanaging is the most common source of high stress levels and dread in the workplace.
+Micromanaging is the most common source of high-stress levels and dread in the workplace.
 A hostile leadership style also lowers the morale of a team, which ultimately leads to poor productivity.

 With my years of experience as a Business Coach, I’ve learned that no business leader ever wants to be a micromanager — at least consciously.
 In fact, to be a revolting leader who everyone hates is something most leaders fear the most.